hjwp/Book-TDD-Web-Dev-Python/server-quickstart.md

-Later on, you'll want to re-create a key with a passphrase for extra security, but that means you have to figure out how to save that passphrase in such a way that Fabric won't ask for it later, and I don't have time to write instructions for that now!
+Later on, you'll want to re-create a key with a passphrase for extra security, but that means you have to figure out how to save that passphrase in such a way that Ansible won't ask for it later, and I don't have time to write instructions for that now!

 Make a note of your "public key"